 - Improve Agile marketing to better serve internal or external customers.

-All are great goals and a good reason to start measuring your Agile marketing program, and many of the metrics we’re going to discuss will help you with all three.
+All are great goals and a good reason to start measuring our Agile marketing program, and many of the metrics we’re going to discuss will help with all three.

 According to Eric Ries’ Lean Startup, the only metrics we should invest in are those that help us make decisions.
 In Lean Forecasting Troy Magennis goes even further to suggest that, “If a metric does not offer predictive power, then capturing that metric is waste.”

-When it comes to measuring goals, for many years I’ve been using a goal setting framework known as OKRs, which stands for Objectives and Key Results.
-This framework stipulates that for every objective you set up, you then list three key measurable results.
+When it comes to measuring goals, for many years I’ve been using a goal-setting framework known as OKRs, which stands for Objectives and Key Results.
+This framework stipulates that for every objective we set up, we then list three key measurable results.

-If your objective is to successfully implement Agile marketing, below are three core metrics you should measure (or we at AgileSherpas can help you measure) before, during, and after a successful Agile marketing implementation.
+If our objective is to successfully implement Agile marketing, below are three core metrics we should measure (or we at AgileSherpas can help you measure) before, during, and after a successful Agile marketing implementation.

-Efficiency is the single most important metric for measuring success of an Agile Marketing team.
-The efficiency of your workflow is defined by the ratio between the time your tasks spend waiting in queues and the time they are being actively worked on.
+Efficiency is the single most important metric for measuring the success of an Agile marketing team.
+The efficiency of our workflow is defined by the ratio between the time our tasks spend waiting in queues and the time they are being actively worked on.

-Looking at the average efficiency value of a specific type of task will give you process efficiency.
+Looking at the average efficiency value of a specific type of task will give us process efficiency.

 While taking the average for all tasks would reveal the marketing team’s general efficiency score.

-Cycle Time reflects a customer-centered view on the time your marketing team takes to deliver results.
-Cycle Time ultimately answers the question of “When will it be done?”
+Cycle Time reflects a customer-centered view on the time our marketing team takes to deliver results.
+Cycle Time ultimately answers the question, “When will it be done?”

-Looking at the cycle time for the same type of tasks gives you an idea of how quickly your team deals with that kind of task.
+Looking at the cycle time for the same type of tasks gives us an idea of how quickly the team deals with that kind of task.

-If you notice a serious increase of cycle time across your workflow, that means you have a bottleneck or other internal issues that needs attention.
-You might also want to limit the Work In Progress items in order to improve your cycle time.
+If we notice a serious increase of cycle time across the workflow, that means we have a bottleneck or other internal issues that need attention.
+We might also want to limit the Work In Progress items in order to improve your cycle time.